andresgalante/andresgalante.github.io/_posts/2015-05-27-HTMLCSS-is-real-in-a-way-Photoshop-will-never-be.markdown

 [Jason Fried](https://twitter.com/jasonfried) explains in 7 excellent reasons why the 37signals team skips photoshop, going directly from paper sketches to HTML/CSS.

-This workflow made so much sense to me that I wanted to start doing it right away.
+It made so much sense to me that I wanted to start doing it right away.
 Although I could do it on my own projects, I was a freelancer and my clients loved mockups.

 It wasn't until recently, working at Red Hat within an open source community that I saw how this workflow can benefit and improve the relationship between designers and developers to generate amazing result.